 Brett and twelve Customwalks guides did a trial run of this tour in August of 2018 and we all loved it (as you can see in the photos above!).
 The itinerary is almost established, but we're still working out a few details.
 Here below is a brief itinerary, and you can be sure that the lodging is in comfortable and charming small inns and the food is absolutely fantastic.
 For those of you who have already travelled with Dimitris, you know that he has a vested interest in finding the best places to eat!
 We were all amazed by the beauty of the Zagori region, and of course by the incredible monasteries of Meteora.
 The tour is wonderful, and we all appreciated getting off the beaten path and into an area that is still authentic and inhabited almost exclusively by Greeks and visited mostly by Greeks.
 This won't last forever, however, so we recommend you come to visit this lovely, peaceful, unspoiled part of the Balkans before the word gets out!

 Independent arrival in Athens and check-in at our pre-booked hotel.
-Meet your guides at 19:00 on the hotel's rooftop terrace with a view across to the ever-impressive Acropolis.
-We have a welcome Aperitif and then move on to dinner at a super restaurant around the corner Dinner and Hotel included.
+Meet your guides at 7 p.m. on the hotel's rooftop terrace with a view across to the ever-impressive Acropolis.
+We have a welcome drink and then walk to dinner at a fabulous restaurant around the corner Overnight Athens.
+Hotel and dinner included.

 Leave directly on foot from Megalo Papigo along ancient cobbled lanes that take us to the “sister village” of Micro Papigo.
 From there, begin a gradual descent down to the river while you admire expansive views of the rocky ramparts of the surrounding mountains.
 Take a break by the river where you can cool your feet in the inviting water before a gradual hike out of the gorge.
 Once again, magnificent views open up as we proceed to the village of Vikos.
 We gratefully sit down in the local tavern for yet another delicious meal of local delicacies.
 Return to Megalo Papigo and relax on the hotel terrace, or enjoy a glass of wine or two at the rustic wine bar around the corner, or join us for a cooking lesson in a local kitchen.
 This is a great opportunity to have some fun with the locals and learn some of the secrets of their cuisine.
 Of course, we eat what we have prepared.
 Dine tonight in the garden, beneath the stars.
-Overnight Megalo Papigo.
-Breakfast, lunch, dinner and hotel included.
+Hotel, breakfast, lunch and dinner included.
+Hotel, breakfast, lunch and dinner included.

 Note: For fast, fit hikers we offer the option of hiking up to the "Dragon Lake" (2050 m / 6600 ft) via the Astraka Refuge.
 This is an 18 km hike with 1,400 m / 4,500 ft of climbing and descending.
 It is an out and back hike.
 The views are truly outstanding and the hike takes you into high alpine terrain.
 The trail is very good.
 This hike is also weather dependent.